DataDog/documentation/content/en/security_monitoring/detection_rules/security_monitoring.md

 Construct a search query using the same logic as a [log explorer search][1].

 Optionally, define a unique count and signal grouping.
+Count the number of unique values observed for an attribute in a given timeframe.
 The defined group-by generates a signal for each group by value.
 Typically, the group by is an entity (like user, or IP).
 The group-by is also used to [join the queries together](#joining-queries).

 Add additional queries with the Add Query button.